 Search the following popular databases (available from the University of Toronto Libraries) to locate scholarly articles on your topic.
+Watch Choosing Keywords to learn about brainstorming effective search terms.
 Download full-text of articles from the library's databases.
 TIP: Don't pay for articles on Google!
 The library provides free access.
 If you have any trouble, please ask a librarian for assistance.

 Search the library catalogue to find e-books, books at UTSC library, and request books from other U of T libraries.
 Ask a librarian if you have any questions.
 TIP: Your T-card is your library card.